 Weddings always seem to run behind schedule and that's why it's so important to have a solid timeline in place.
 And the family formal time is one of the wedding day segments that can easily run way longer than anticipated.
 Need a scenario?

 Aunt Beth and Uncle Richard had no idea that they'd be needed for pictures, so they walk to the cocktail hour area with the rest of the guests.
-The mother of the bride leaves the portrait location to go find them and is gone for 15 minutes.
-Then when everyone is gathered, the ring bearer has a meltdown because he doesn't want to wear his suit coat anymore.
-It takes another 10 minutes to coax a smile out of the ring bearer, and by that point everyone is restless for the formal portrait time to be over.
+The bride's sister leaves the portrait location to go find them and is gone for 15 minutes.
+Then when everyone is gathered for the group photo, the bride's 3 year old nephew has a meltdown because he doesn't want to wear his suit coat anymore.
+It takes a few minutes to calm him down and coax a smile out of him, and by that point everyone is restless for the formal portrait time to be over.

 This scenario might sound unlikely to you, but trust me, it happens all the time.